Department of Agriculture

 - Coverage Options

-You may buy crop insurance coverage under one of the insurance plans offered: Catastrophic Risk Protection or Actual Production History.
+For buckwheat and flax, you may buy crop insurance coverage under one of the insurance plans offered: Catastrophic Risk Protection or Actual Production History.

 Contact a Crop Insurance Agent for More Information All multi-peril crop insurance, including CAT policies, are available from private crop insurance agents.
 A list of crop insurance agents is available at all USDA service centers and on the RMA website Agent Locator.